slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On agency

 <!--
+- the seed of all evil is lazyness. - welsh proverb
+- talkers aren't stromg. teh strong don't talk. -- myanmaran proverb
+- work is the medecine for poverty -- yoruba proverb
 - choose inspiration over envy. -- naval
 - it's on documentation.
 If it's not add it.
 > *"The mind gives up before the body." -- Naval ravikant